smoltcp-rs/smoltcp/README.md

 ### Feature `use_alloc`

-The `use_std` feature enables use of objects owned by the networking stack through a dependency on `alloc::boxed::Box`.
+The `use_alloc` feature enables use of objects owned by the networking stack through a dependency on `alloc::boxed::Box`.
 This only works on nightly rustc.

 ### Feature `use_collections`

-The `use_std` feature enables use of slices owned by the networking stack through a dependency on `collections::vec::Vec`.
+The `use_collections` feature enables use of slices owned by the networking stack through a dependency on `collections::vec::Vec`.
 This only works on nightly rustc.

 ### Feature `use_log`